israel-dryer/ttkbootstrap/docs/widgets/frame.rst

 Overview
 ========
 The ``ttk.Frame`` includes the **TFrame** class.
 This class is further subclassed by each of the theme colors to produce the following color and style combinations.
+The **TFrame** style is applied to all frame widgets by default and shares the same color as the theme background.

 .. image:: images/frame.png

-By default, the **TFrame** style is applied to all frame widgets with the theme background color.
-In this example, that color is *white*.
-However, you can easily use a themed color for the background by using one of the `color.TFrame` patterns above.

 How to use
 ==========